 Please note!
-We are planning for giving some course weeks digitally and some in a classroom autumn 2021, if the Covid-19 restrictions are removed.
-We will update each course web page continously with more information and we may need to switch format if the situation changes.
+We are planning for giving some course weeks digitally and some in a classroom spring 2022, if the Covid-19 restrictions allow it.
+We will update each course web page continously with more information and we may need to switch format with short notice if the situation changes.
 If you have questions regarding this, please ask us: email@example.com.

 The courses are primarily for those admitted to PhD studies at the Faculty of Medicine.
 Subject to availability, the courses are open to PhD students at other faculties and universities.

 Admission to the courses are announced after application deadline has passed.
 Applicants who are not admitted will be placed on a waiting list for that semester.
 If a PhD student does not attend a course, without communicating it to the PhD coordinator in advance, the supervisor will need to pay the course fee, 5000 SEK.
 It is therefore very important to let us know as soon as possible if you will not attend a course you have been admitted to.
 If you cannot attend a course, please send us an e-mail on: firstname.lastname@example.org

 PhD students admitted to research studiesJuly 1 2021 or later, should not apply for the compulsory courses separately.
 They will be automatically admitted to Research school in Medical Science, 14,5 hp/credits, where the compulsory courses are taken.
 In addition to the research school, they also have to take the course Generic KNowledge and skills 12 hp/credits and one elective course of at least 1,5h/credits.

 Upcoming compulsory and elective courses are advertised in the left-hand menu.

 - Introductory course (1 hp, ) 0,5 credits for PhD students admitted from 2021-07-01.

 - Research Ethics (1.5 hp) (3 hp for Phd students admitted from 2021-01-01).

 - Theory and Practice of Scientific Communication (1.5 hp)